 - otherwise dissatisfied with the management of your building and common areas,

-The right to manage leasehold flats was introduced not only as a solution to poor landlords and managing agents but also as a way to empower leaseholders.
+The right to manage process was introduced as a solution to failing landlords and managing agents and as a way to empower leaseholders.
 After all, remember that between you, the leaseholders hold most of the value in your building.

 Exercising the leaseholders’ right to manage is relatively straightforward.
-You do not need your landlord’s consent and an application to the court is not required.
+You do not need your landlord’s consent, and there’s no court application required.
 However, a majority of the leaseholders must be in favour.
-The other main right to manage qualifying criteria are:
+In addition, the other main right to manage qualifying criteria are:

-- At least two-thirds of the flats must be let to “qualifying tenants”, ie leaseholders whose lease was originally granted for a term of more than 21 years.
+- At least two-thirds of the flats have “qualifying tenants”, ie leaseholders whose lease term was more than 21 years.

-- While part of the building can be commercial, the non-residential part cannot exceed 25% of the building’s total floor area, excluding common parts.
+- While part of the building can be commercial, the non-residential part cannot exceed 25% of the building’s total floor area.
+However, that excludes common parts.

 - If any qualifying tenant is the tenant of a local housing authority, right to manage does not apply.